 “No. No. No, don’t get me wrong, I’m loving every minute of our time together.
-But if you are going to visit me, than it depends on how this night ends, remember?”
+But if you are going to visit me, then it depends on how this night ends, remember?”

-“Yes, it would be an honor to host you to breakfast or lunch.
-A candle light dinner would be so legit.”
+“Yes, it would be an honor to host you for breakfast or lunch.
+A candlelight dinner would be so legit.”

 “OK, so what is your plan Mr. unconventional?
 Are we going bungee jumping or skydiving?”

 “Something even better,” Akin proudly said, grinning as if he had needed just one more lucky number to win the lottery.
 It would have passed for a silly grin if not that Chyoma was really anticipating what he had in mind, so she repaid him for the silly grin with a broad smile.
 “Can we have dinner on the lake?”